IntelLabs/nlp-architect/doc/source/installation.rst

    pkg-config, pkg-config, Retrieves information about installed libraries

 .. note::
   The default installations of NLP Architect uses the default CPU backend of all deep learning framework installations.
-When installing on Ubuntu systems optional Intel optimized frameworks can be approved to be installed.
+When installing on Ubuntu systems optional Intel optimized frameworks can be installed.

 Instructions
 ============